istvnurbn/istvnurbn.github.io/content/posts/000-init.md

 tags: ["blog"]
 cover:
   image: "/images/cover/000.jpg"
-  caption: "Version 7 Unix for the PDP-11, running in the SIMH PDP-11 simulator.
-The contents of '/etc', which contains configuration files, binary executables, and more."
+  caption: "Version 7 of Unix for the PDP-11, running on the SIMH PDP-11 simulator.
+The contents of '/etc', which includes configuration files, binary executables, and more."
-  alt: "Version 7 Unix for the PDP-11, running in the SIMH PDP-11 simulator.
-The contents of '/etc', which contains configuration files, binary executables, and more."
+  alt: "Version 7 of Unix for the PDP-11, running on the SIMH PDP-11 simulator.
+The contents of '/etc', which includes configuration files, binary executables, and more."
   hidden: true
 ---

-In the past – which was like 20 years ago – I had a personal website hosted on UltraWEB's free offering.
-It was a place where I was able to tinker with stuff learned in Computer Science class and express my thoughts in an unrestricted but still structural way.
+In the past – about 20 years ago – I had a personal website hosted on UltraWEB's free service.
+It was a place where I  could tinker with things I learned in computer science class and express my thoughts in an unrestricted, yet structured way.

 <!--more-->

-I decided to start something of a blog again with the following goals:
+I decided to start something like a blog again with the following goals:

-- enhance my written English while I articulate my thoughts
+- Improve my written English while I articulating my thoughts,
-- keep a log of stuff I do
+- keep a log of the things I do,
-- provide useful info for likeminded folks
+- provide useful information for like-minded people

 Since I'm still a very curious person, the content will cover a wide variety of topics that interest me.
-Expect no consistency.
+Do not expect consistency.

 See you around!